‘We barely made it out’: Californians desperately flee their homes amid raging wildfires

 Winds are expected to blow at 5 mph to 10 mph Friday.

-Red flag warnings have expired for the Los Angeles area and will expire for the Los Angeles and Ventura County mountains by Friday at 11 a.m.
-PT.
+Red flag warnings, which alert people to weather conditions favorable for fires, have expired for the Los Angeles area and the Los Angeles and Ventura County mountains.

 The cause remains unknown